telefonicasc/etl-framework/python-lib/tc_etl_lib/README.md

                          destination_file='/output/example.txt',
                          source_file="test-file.txt")

-# You can define your own custom processing method and use it in the processing_method argument of the getProcessedFile method
+# You can define your own custom processing method and use it in the processing_method argument of the processFile method
 def process_chunk(file_chunk):
     print(file_chunk)

 # Retrieve example.txt and apply custom method to each 3 bytes chunk
-minio_manager.getProcessedFile(bucket_name='python-test-bucket',
+minio_manager.processFile(bucket_name='python-test-bucket',
                                destination_file='/output/example.txt',
                                chunk_size=3,
                                processing_method=process_chunk)